clemsonciti/R_Data_Science/R1_Introduction.md

 ==================
 There are functions in R that make looping easier:

-- apply: apply function over margins of array
+apply: apply function over margins of array
-- lapply: looping over list and evaluate function on element
-- sapply: similar to lapply, but simpler
-- mapply: multivariate version of lapply
-- tapply: apply function over subsets of vector

 ==================
 ### apply